jtfirek/PrivateBlockchain/README.md

 # Private Blockchain Application

 This my first blockchain development project.
 I have created a simple blockchain application using node.js.
 The application allows users to register stars on my custom blockchain

 ### Details
-The application creates a genesis block when we run the application Star information will be in this format
+The application creates a genesis block when we run the application.
+Star information will be in this format.
     The Start information will be formed in this format:
     ```json
         "star": {